 View the collection of transcripts about the Malaysian Left and Labor in the 1960s-1970s.

-These transcripts include interviews with former Naxalite members and leaders, as well as other leftist activists who did not formally join but supported the movement at a distance.
+These transcripts include interviews with former Naxalite members and leaders, as well as other leftist activists.
 Many of their stories touch on historically deep-rooted conflicts between the Jenmis (landed aristocracy) and lower-caste Adivasi (indigenous tribal) communities.

 View the collection of transcripts about Vietnamese Culture and Nationalism